 - Beneficiary information: List all of the beneficiaries included in your estate plan, and include their contact information.
 This will help your executor identify and locate persons receiving your assets.

 - Pets: If your estate plan does not include instructions for caring for your pets after you are gone, you can include that in the letter of instruction.
 Indicate your preferences for the person you would like to care for your pets, and any special instructions about their care.
 You should also include the contact information for your veterinarian.

 - Personal property distribution list: Many states legally allow you to create a document separate from your will that lists specific items of tangible personal property you would like to leave to specific people.
 This list often must reference your will and be referred to in your will.
 However, even if your state of residence does not permit a separate document regarding the distribution of personal property items, you may want to include your wishes for distribution of tangible personal property you want to go to specific people in your letter of instruction.
-Keep in mind that this is not legally binding, but it could help provide your executor with some direction to carry out your wishes and help avoid disputes over who should receive items that may have special meaning to certain family members or friends.
+Keep in mind that this is not legally binding (if not allowed by statute in your state of residence), but it could help provide your executor with some direction to carry out your wishes and help avoid disputes over who should receive items that may have special meaning to certain family members or friends.

 - Personal messages and explanation of your intentions: You may wish to include sentimental messages to family members, and/or more details about your values and feelings about money.
 For example, if you excluded a family member from inheritance, or if you have strong feelings about how assets are spent for a beneficiary's education, you can explain it in the letter.
 You might also consider including such personal messages or explanation of your intentions in a video.
 Although the personal messages and explanation of your intentions are not legally binding, these details can help prevent family squabbles, or help your loved ones be clear about your intentions.

 A letter of instruction should not include the following: